July 19, 2012

 Even though he has made just one start, Fischer is considered a starter for the Doubledays as they attempt to organize their rotation.
 In his last game, he made a scheduled appearance out of the bullpen for four innings.
 Fischer struck out two and earned his first professional win after tossing four innings.

 “My arm has gotten in unbelievable shape.
 I threw 75 pitches the other day and was almost long tossing the next day,” said Fischer.
 “Before [my arm] would have been hanging really bad.”

 That 75-pitch outing was Fischer’s first start.
 He threw four-hitless innings, before being pulled due to being on a tight pitch count, like all pitchers in the NYPL.
 Fischer struck out a pair and walked just one in a no-decision.

 One of the greatest challenges facing players in rookie ball or short-season A ball is the quick turnaround from college or high school to the pros.
 This year’s MLB Draft wrapped up on June 7, players reported to their assigned teams on June 15 and the first game of the season was June 18.

 “It’s tough because we have to learn the system so quick,” began Fischer.
 “I’m finally starting to get all the signs down for all the pitches and pick-offs and how everything else is going to work in the team setting.
 You’ve got to learn quickly and if you don’t learn [the coaches] make you learn.”

-Even though he knew he wouldn’t get the call in Norwich this week, Fischer still relished the opportunity to return to a familiar park.
+Even though he knew he wouldn’t get the call in

 “I love Dodd Stadium,” said Fischer.
 “It’s my favorite minor league park that I’ve played in to date just because I played here at UConn.”